akanadocs/docs-test/cm/akamai-config.md

 * Allow PUT

 ### Content Compression Settings
-On the left side click on **COntent Compression** and input the following:
+On the left side click on **Content Compression** and input the following:

 Content Compression Field | Input
 ------------- | -------------